 The U.S. Environmental Protection Agency (EPA) has released a list of 10 chemicals that are under review for their risks to human health.
 The review, commissioned by congressional mandate, will determine whether these chemicals require additional regulation to protect people from the hazards they present.
 Among the chemicals on the list is asbestos, a naturally occurring fiber and known carcinogen.
+We must have tougher asbestos regulations.

 The risk of cancer caused by asbestos has been widely known since the 1930s.
 There is no safe level of asbestos exposure; when asbestos particles become airborne, they can be inhaled or ingested and get lodged in the chest cavity, resulting in conditions such as mesothelioma.
 Mesothelioma is a rare and fatal form of cancer, infecting the lining of the lungs, heart, and chest cavity.
 Mesothelioma often lays dormant in the body for 10 to 50 years after the initial asbestos exposure, but once diagnosed, it leaves patients with a short life expectancy.